alexander-e/hardcover/README.md

 # your name to display by the copyright sign
 # default: undefined
-AuthorName = "Firstname Lastname"
+Author = "Firstname Lastname"

-# tagline to show beneath homepage h1
+# if set to true, social links will be displayed in the footer and on the contact page
 # default: undefined
-Tagline = "Hello, world!"

-# number of posts to show on index
-# default: 10
-HomepagePosts = 3

-# if set to true, social links will be displayed in the footer
-# default: undefined
 SocialLinks = true

-# default: undefined
-GithubUsername = "damiencaselli"

-# default: undefined
-TwitterUsername = "damiencaselli"
 ```

-### Code highlighting

-Both highlight theme and lib can be overridden.
-Just drop your build in the `static/js` directory, and the theme file in the `static/css` directory.
-Note that the theme has to be named `highlight.css`.